Minnesota prosecutor defends Burrell conviction

 Klobuchar was county attorney when the case was first prosecuted, and has cited it during her political career as an example of finding justice for victims of violence.
 Since the AP published its findings, she has said any new information in the case should be reviewed by Freeman’s office.

-Freeman took aim atseveralof the points raised in the AP’s investigation.
+Freeman took aim at several of the points raised in the AP’s investigation.
 He said at trial, Burrell offered two different alibis in the case — alibis the state did not find credible.
-He also said that Burrell separately confessed to a cousin about his involvement in Edwards’ death.
-And that Burrell told a jailhouse informant — a paranoid schizophrenic who testified he “sometimes hears voices” — he shot the little girl.
+He also said that Burrell confessed to a cousin about his involvement in Edwards’ death —though there is no recording of that call, which allegedly took place while Burrell was locked in a cell in segregation 23 hours a day.
+And Freeman also said Burrell told a jailhouse informant — a paranoid schizophrenic who testified he “sometimes hears voices” — that he shot the little girl.

 Freeman said shifting statements by Burrell’s “accomplices” were found “not credible” by a judge at Burrell’s second trial.